JohanAlvedal/PumpSteer/README.md

 ## 💬 A Note from the Developer

-> This project was created by an amateur developer with a passion for smart homes, assisted by OpenAI's ChatGPT.
-Expect a few quirks – but lots of love.
+> This integration was built by an amateur developer with the powerful assistance of Google's Gemini.
+It is the result of a passion for smart homes, a lot of trial and error, and many, many Home Assistant restarts.

-I welcome contributions, ideas, and issue reports.
-If you’re knowledgeable in this space, please share your insights!
+Please consider this a beta product in the truest sense.

+If you are knowledgeable in this area, constructive feedback, suggestions, and contributions are warmly welcomed.
+Please be patient, as this is a learning project.

 ---